In this light and shadow series, we look at the theory, drawing and painting of a simple form focusing on shadow, light and edges.

 Now I swap to a softer pencil (a 6B) and begin to shade in the majority of the cast shadow.
 Notice how the angle of the shading is the same as when I hatched the cast shadow in the shadow mapping drawing using a pen.

-Continue the shade over the edge of the apple, this is called combining the shadow shapes.
+Continue the shade over the edge of the apple, and this is called combining the shadow shapes.

 I fill in the form shadow, working over the first, form shadow core band.